JohnTroony/BeepTok/README.md

 ## To Do

 - Use MVP pattern
-- Support for User created plugins
+- Support for User created plug-ins
-- Support for mutiple Twitter notifications
 - Add Reminder (Reminds IRC users to do something e.g. meeting)
 - Add Encryption
 - [user ideas and wish list here]